manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 Finally, as we have created a reusable component, it can be made to relate with other components to achieve interesting use cases.
 We will cover such use cases in the chapter **Wire Multiple Components**.

-## Mock to React (Sm)

-You may have designed a mock for your app using tools like Sketch.

-## Prototype to React (Sp)

-Rapid prototyping tools take mocks a step further by building interactivity.

 ## Data table to React (St)